Oakley, Dorset: The Willett Arms pub

 The largest landmark in Oakley, The Willett Arms is situated on the top of Oakley Hill.
 Originally a private Public House, the Willett as it is referred to by locals, served travellers on the Wimborne to Poole road, as well as the Southampton and Dorchester Railway.
 Once the Railway line was closed the pub became less popular until the community in Merley was built and Oakley and Canford Magna began to grow.
 The railway line was converted into the Castleman Trailway and the Pub now serves the community, tourists, cyclists and walkers.

 The Merley Community Centre

-The centre serves the residence of Oakley, Merley and Canford Magna.
+The centre serves the residents of Oakley, Merley and Canford Magna.
 Built in the 1960s It has two main halls and a large community lounge.
 The small hall is home to the Footlight Dance Academy, and the Oakley Art Club.
 The Val Jones Memorial Hall is home to the Merley Karate Academy, part of the Dorset Goju Ryu Karate Association and led by Sensei Penny Hughes.
 The community lounge is home to the Merley Social Club and tends to serve the residents of Merley.
 Many Oakley residents are members of Canford Magna Golf Club instead.